juju/docs/src/en/developer-debug-layers.md

 most charm layer, allowing the developer to define only fragments of information in their respective files.

-Given this behavior, it can be extremely difficult to assemble from layers, charms written in other frameworks/technologies other than Reactive.
-As Hooks would contain the majority of the code this can be problematic as Hooks will overwrite one another.
+Given this behavior, it can be extremely difficult to assemble layer-based charms written in frameworks other than Reactive, leading to situations where hooks (containing the majority of the code) can be overwritten.

 ### Where did this file come from?